-Ticket costs about 80 Euros for a round trip.
+The ticket costs about 80 Euros for a round trip.
 Barcelona is a city on the coast of northeastern Spain.
-The cosmopolitan capital of Spain’s Catalonia region, is known for its art and architecture.
+The cosmopolitan capital of Spain’s Catalonia region is known for its art and architecture.
 The fantastical Sagrada Família church and other modernist landmarks designed by Antoni Gaudí dot the city.
 Museu Picasso and Fundació Joan Miró feature modern art by their namesakes.
 City history museum MUHBA, includes several Roman archaeological sites.
-Spain is one of the most countries near Milan during summer.
+Spain is one of the countries near Milan during summer.

 6. United Kingdom (London)

-Ticket costs about 80 Euros for a round trip.
-London, the capital of England and the United Kingdom, is a 21st-century city with history stretching back to Roman times.
-At its centre stand the imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower and Westminster Abbey, site of British monarch coronations.
-Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank cultural complex, and the entire city.
+The ticket costs about 80 Euros for a round trip.
+London, the capital of England and the United Kingdom is a 21st-century city with a history stretching back to Roman times.
+At its centre stands the imposing Houses of Parliament, the iconic ‘Big Ben’ clock tower, and Westminster Abbey – the site of British monarch coronations.
+Across the Thames River, the London Eye observation wheel provides panoramic views of the South Bank cultural complex and the entire city.